dylan7474/openaiChat/README.md

 ## Roadmap
 * Provide a transcript export option (text/JSON) after the session ends.
-* Allow saving and reusing favourite participant rosters.
+* Persist model and participant selections in browser storage (cookies or `localStorage`) so you do not need to re-enter them on every visit.
 * Offer a command-line mode that prints the transcript without launching the browser UI.

 ## License